 High-quality tea or coffee.
 Not the grocery store variety.
 Something special – a loose-leaf chamomile blend for sleepless nights, or a small-batch coffee for the mornings when getting out of bed feels impossible.
 Pair it with a beautiful mug they’ll reach for daily.

 A candle with a subtle, comforting scent.
 Lavender, vanilla, sandalwood – something calming, not overpowering.
 Scent is tied to memory more than any other sense, so choose carefully.
-A candle that smells like their loved one’s favorite season can become a quiet ritual.
+A candle they can light during the evening walk hour, or at the time the house feels emptiest, can become a quiet ritual.

 A journal.
 Not everyone will use it right away.
-But months later, when the grief shifts from sharp to heavy, having a place to write unsent letters or capture fading memories becomes invaluable.
+But months later, when the grief shifts from sharp to heavy, having a place to write down the stories – the puppy years, the funny habits, the last good day – becomes invaluable.
 A simple, unlined journal with a soft cover works best – nothing that feels like homework.

 A handwritten note from you.
 This is the most important item in the package.
 Not a card you bought.
-A letter, in your handwriting, telling them one specific memory you have of the person who died.
-Or simply telling them that you’re not going anywhere.
-If you need help with the words, our guide to writing a sympathy card can get you started.
+A letter, in your handwriting, telling them one specific memory you have of their pet.
+Or simply telling them that you know this was family, and that you’re not going anywhere.
+If you need help with the words, our guide to writing a pet sympathy card can get you started.

 The power of a care package isn’t in any single item.
 It’s in the message behind it: I thought about what you’re going through, and I tried to make tonight a little easier.

-When you make a donation in someone’s name, send a handwritten note to the family letting them know.
+When you make a donation in a pet’s name, send a handwritten note letting your friend know.
 Don’t include the amount – that’s not the point.
-Simply tell them: “I made a donation to [organization] in [name]’s memory, because I know how much they cared about this.”
+Simply tell them: “I made a donation to [organization] in Max’s memory, so another dog gets the kind of life you gave him.”
 That sentence alone can mean more than a roomful of lilies.

 You can also pair a charitable donation with a more personal gift.
 A donation says “I honored who they were.”
-A personalized memorial gift says “I remember who they were.”
+A personalized pet tribute says “I remember who they were.”
 Together, they cover both.

 Living Plants and Memorial Trees

-If the reason you’re looking for what to send instead of flowers when someone dies is that you want something alive but lasting, a living plant or memorial tree is the perfect middle ground.
+If the reason you’re looking for what to send instead of flowers when someone loses a pet is that you want something alive but lasting, a living plant or memorial tree is the perfect middle ground.
 It grows instead of wilting.
 It changes with the seasons instead of ending up in the trash.
 And over time, it becomes its own kind of monument.

 Houseplants are a gentle, low-maintenance option.
 A peace lily is the classic sympathy plant for good reason – it thrives in low light, forgives neglect (which is inevitable during grief), and blooms quietly without demanding attention.
 A succulent garden works for someone who might forget to water anything for weeks.
-An orchid suits someone who appreciates beauty and has a bit of a green thumb.
+One caution unique to pet loss: if there are other animals in the home, check toxicity first.
+Peace lilies and many common sympathy plants are toxic to cats and dogs – a spider plant, Boston fern, or parlor palm is a safe choice, and checking shows you were paying attention.

 The advantage of a houseplant over cut flowers is simple: it stays.
 It sits on the windowsill or the kitchen counter, and every time it puts out a new leaf or a new bloom, it becomes a small reminder that life continues even after loss.
 That’s not a metaphor the grieving person has to work to understand.
 They just look at the plant and feel it.

 Memorial trees take this idea further.
-Companies like The Arbor Day Foundation and Trees for a Change allow you to plant a tree in someone’s memory, either in a national forest or shipped directly to the family for planting in their own yard.
-A tree planted in a yard becomes a living landmark – a place to sit, to think, to feel close to someone who’s gone.
-Children grow up in the shade of a tree planted for their grandparent.
+Companies like The Arbor Day Foundation and Trees for a Change allow you to plant a tree in a pet’s memory, either in a national forest or shipped directly to the family for planting in their own yard.
+A tree planted over a favorite sunbathing spot, or along the route of the daily walk, becomes a living landmark – a place to sit, to think, to feel close to the animal who’s gone.
 That’s a legacy measured in decades, not days.

-If the family lives in an apartment or doesn’t have yard space, a memorial tree planted in a forest preserves the gesture without the logistical challenge.
-The family receives a certificate with the location, and they can visit if they choose to.
+If your friend lives in an apartment or doesn’t have yard space, a memorial tree planted in a forest preserves the gesture without the logistical challenge.
+They receive a certificate with the location, and they can visit if they choose to.
 Some people never visit – but knowing the tree is out there, growing, is enough.

 Experience Gifts and Acts of Service